Click Here To Enlarge

 Only God can provide your daily bread.
 He expects us to pray every day for the food we need that day.
 This verse illustrates how God provides everything we need, every day.
 Even before you pray, He knows your needs and never wants you to worry about having enough to eat.
 He always provides, every day.
 We give thanks at meals to remember His provision of the food before us.
 In public, we do not pray too long or too loud so that we avoid drawing unnecessary attention to ourselves.
 We pray to say we love God for feeding us and thank you.
 Now a related subject of using your money arises that we should review carefully.

 Jesus taught that forgiveness is a two-way highway with different lanes.
-He meant that: (1) God forgave us on the day we were born again of all of our sins; and (2) God forgives us for having dirty hands after we sin, so we need to confess our sins as believers, and experience the forgiveness of sins and the cleansing from all unrighteousness; and (3) we need to forgive everyone who owes us anything, not just money.
+He meant that: (1) God forgave us of all of our sins on the day we were born again; and (2) God forgives us for having dirty hands after we sin, so we need to confess our sins as believers, and experience the forgiveness of sins and the cleansing from all unrighteousness; and (3) we need to forgive everyone who owes us anything, not just money.
 Jesus wants you to feel forgiven every day and every time you pray.
 God has forgiven every sin in your life–past, present, and future at the moment of your salvation.
 He forgave you because you have faith that Christ died for your sins.
 So, why do we pray here for God to forgive our sins?
 Jesus draws our attention to the need to remember God’s forgiveness and to confess our sins to Him.
 He then teaches us to pass that forgiveness to others.
 Just as God has forgiven you, so you should forgive others.

 Jesus prayed that we would not be led into temptation.
 We should always pray for God’s leading in our lives.
 God promised never to lead us into temptation.
 In this verse, Jesus directs us to count upon God to deliver us from evil.
 While He tempts no man, God always controls the strength and severity of every temptation for the believer.
 He will never allow you to be tempted beyond what you are able to endure, and will provide a way of escape from every temptation so that you do not have to sin.
 In this world, evil will always surround us.
 Only God has the spiritual power to deliver us from evil.